elastic/tealess/README.md

 * For SSL Engine: Tealess's SSLContext.createSSLEngine returns a [TealessSSLEngine](https://github.com/elastic/tealess/blob/master/core/src/main/java/co/elastic/tealess/TealessSSLEngine.java) which captures wire [reads and writes](https://github.com/elastic/tealess/blob/master/core/src/main/java/co/elastic/tealess/TealessSSLEngine.java#L57-L70).
 [Exceptions](https://github.com/elastic/tealess/blob/master/core/src/main/java/co/elastic/tealess/TealessSSLEngine.java#L154-L157) are enriched with diagnostics.

 Exception diagnostic is handled in [DiagnosticTLSObserver](https://github.com/elastic/tealess/blob/master/core/src/main/java/co/elastic/tealess/DiagnosticTLSObserver.java).
 Wire data is recorded in an in-memory log.
 This log is examined first for the exception and then backtracked to inspect the network data with the goal of providing an actionable diagnosis for the user.

+Exception enrichment is done by creating a new instance of the same (or a close parent in the class heirarchy) with a custom `getMessage()` and copying the underlying `cause`.
+The goal of this is to have Tealess be a drop-in replacement with no required code changes on the client.
+Examples of this are [here](https://github.com/elastic/tealess/blob/master/core/src/main/java/co/elastic/tealess/DiagnosticTLSObserver.java#L79-L81) and [here](https://github.com/elastic/tealess/blob/master/core/src/main/java/co/elastic/tealess/DiagnosticTLSObserver.java#L132-L134).

 ## API Usage